What Is Anemia?

 This illness means you have a lower than normal red blood cell (RBC) count.
 Normal values vary; blood tests like the complete blood count (CBC) can be explained by your doctor.
 Anemia may also result from low levels of hemoglobin, the protein that transports oxygen to the body.
 No matter what the cause, less oxygen is available and this produces weakness, dizziness, and shortness of breath.
 It is treatable once the underlying cause is identified.
 Long-standing or severe lack of oxygen can damage of the brain, heart, and other organs.

 The three main causes of the illness are inadequate or faulty production of red blood cells, a high rate of destruction of red blood cells, and excessive bleeding.
-Megaloblastic is one type of faulty red cell production.
-The condition of anemia may be mild and easily treatable or severe and require immediate intervention.
+Megaloblastic anemia is one type of faulty red cell production.
+The condition of anemia has a wide range; it may be mild and easily treatable or severe and require immediate intervention.

 Symptoms and Signs

 Lack of Oxygen

 The symptoms of anemia may range from mild and minimal to severe and incapacitating, potentially even life-threatening.
 It may be difficult to carry out normal, everyday activities.
 With hypoxia, the heart has to work harder to support the body.